 You are invited to the “It’s a Wonderful Life” Dinner and Broadway Musical Revue on Saturday, December 10th.
-Dinner will be at 6:00 pm, and the show will be at 7:00 pm.
+Doors open at 5:30 pm, dinner will be at 6:00 pm, and the show will be at 7:00 pm.
 This event is organized by the Holy Trinity Respect Life Committee, and proceeds go to support Iowans for LIFE.
 The benefit will be held in the Holy Trinity Social Room (2926 Beaver Avenue, Des Moines).

 This is a great Christmas season event for a great cause, and is a fun date idea!
 Bring your family and friends for an evening of good food and music from some of Des Moines’ top musicians and singers.

-Tickets go on sale October 13th, and it’s good to get them fast because they sell out every year.
+Tickets are now available HERE, and it’s good to get them fast because they sell out every year.
 Tickets are $35 for adults, $10 for students, and children under 10 are FREE.
 You can also organize a table of eight for $280.

 If you have any questions, you can e-mail Tom Quiner at firstname.lastname@example.org.

 Save the date for the 5th Annual Midwest March for Life!
 The Midwest March for Life will be held at the Capitol Building in Des Moines on Saturday, January 14th.
 This is the opportunity for those of us who can’t attend the March for Life in Washington D.C. or the West Coast March for Life to be a voice for the voiceless and show our support.